grygoriy/bruteforcedefender/README.md

 - use `grails install-plugin <path to file>`

 ## Configuration
-Add to your `config.groovy` next lines
+Add to your `Config.groovy` next lines
 ```groovy
 bruteforcedefender {
     time = 5